Essential Book Cover Design Tools for Authors

 Best for: Free PSD cover mockup templates Visit →

-CoverVault offers high-quality, free Photoshop templates to create stunning book cover mockups — ideal for promotional materials and website display.
+CoverVault provides high-quality, free Photoshop templates to create stunning book cover mockups.
+These are ideal for promotional materials and website displays.

 🎨 6.
 Affinity Publisher & Designer

-Affinity’s design suite rivals Adobe at a fraction of the price — a great one-time purchase for authors who want more control without ongoing subscriptions.
+Affinity’s design suite competes with Adobe at a fraction of the cost.
+It’s a great one-time purchase for authors who want more control without ongoing subscriptions.

 🤝 7.
 99designs & Fiverr